Paxmcc/Paxmcc/README.md

 ## Hi there 👋
 My Name is Pax and I program for fun.
 The Programming Languages I know of are:
-        Python
+        Python,
-        JavaScript
+        JavaScript,
-        CSS
+        CSS,
-        HTML
+        HTML,
-        Java(Not Really so much)
+       And Java (Not Really so much)
-Also im a gamer thats bad at Cs2
+Also im a gamer thats moderate at Cs2